bellati/dbt-vscode-extension/README.md

 - expanding a local model node opens further lineage within the configured limits
 - clicking a local model, seed, or snapshot node opens the corresponding file
 - clicking a local source node opens its YAML file when the manifest points to one in the workspace
-- gray nodes stay visible but do not open a file
+- unresolved or external nodes stay visible but do not open a file
 - hovering any lineage node shows package, kind, file, FQN, immediate parents, immediate children, and macros

-### 9. Verify hover details
+### 10. Verify hover details

 Open a SQL or Jinja SQL file and hover: